Updated: May 6

 It's important to purchase the best private travel health insurance you can afford whenever you leave your health jurisdiction and hope that you will never need to use it.
 Your regular policy is very unlikely to cover foreign medical fees.
+Check out this post on what to look for in travel insurance.
 Read the small print of the policy before purchase.
 Depending upon the policy you purchase, there are often specific steps that the insurance company will want you to take.
 Make sure you know exactly what is covered and for how much, how often, and the maximum length of a trip.
 I always make sure that my policy includes medical evacuation to get me back home quickly and comfortably.

 Your credit card might include some travel insurance.
 My credit card provides trip cancellation/interruption, lost luggage, car rental insurance, and some travel medical coverage.
 The agreement specifies that only fees paid with the card are covered and limits my length of stay.
 After a lot of research and reading dozens of policies and hundreds of online reviews, I choose to purchase a separate annual travel policy.